Shuffle/Shuffle-docs/handbook/Sales/README.md

     * shuffler.io users: How many apps they run
     * Open Source: How many CPU cores they run Shuffle on
 - Additional things to sell:
-    * Training - $4999 for 2 days, 4 hours each
+    * Training - $4999 for 2 days, 4 hours each (total 8 hours)
+    * Consultancy - $129/hour.
+Only for custom Workflow and App development

 **With pricing being based on usage, this means two things:**
 - We have a huge incentive to help our customers solve automation problems.
 Product-led growth is the only way.